 * “Generate 200 new leads from Facebook advertising in the next 30 days” – Track on the FB ads system to know what your ad conversions are

 4. Plan your actions

 You should set out exactly what you are going to do – each day, each week, and each month.
 Make sure that these actions are realistic and manageable so that you don’t get overwhelmed.

 Too many times I see people go for it for a few days maybe even a week or 2 because they are excited or have time on their hands until they suddenly get a big job in and their digital marketing suffers.
 Keep it very realistic, if you are going to write 3 blog posts per week then make sure you have time in your week to achieve this or outsource it to a company that can help you.

 5. Closely monitor results

-If you dont know how you are going to track your digital marketing activities then you will have no idea what's working for you.
-You should be checking as a very minimum once per week what's actually happening for you.
-If you cant answer the question s to how your digital marketing is working or improving your business then there is something not right.
+If you don't know how you are going to track your digital marketing activities then you will have no idea what's working for you.
+You should be checking at a very minimum once per week what's actually happening for you.
+If you cant answer the questions about how your digital marketing is working or improving your business then there is something not right.

 Having a digital marketing plan doesn't have to be difficult, of course, it takes some thought, and you have to set goals and implement things however without a plan you will most likely hop around all of the new things online and never really know what's working or not for you.